DavidChaloyan/Data-weekday-/README.md

-  #THANK YOU FOR WATCHING MY PROGRAM.
+  #THANK YOU FOR WATCHING MY PROGRAM...